Summary

 For additional hands-on guidance with employee stock considerations, schedule a meeting with a financial advisor.

-How Do ESPPs work
+How do ESPPs work

 You sign up to participate in an ESPP through your employer and elect to have a portion of your paycheck deferred toward your ESPP contribution.